fayazfazul97/demo/README.md

 3. Under Advanced settings > Secrets, paste: `ANTHROPIC_API_KEY = "sk-ant-..."`.
 Deploy.
 4. Open the app, click "Run AI pass via API" on the bundled data once, download nothing yet, then commit the refreshed `cache/ai_pass.json` (run `python ai_pass.py` locally to write it) so visitors see a real model output before they run anything.

 When a key is present in Secrets the sidebar hides the key field and shows "API key is configured on the server".
 Each browser session can trigger the AI pass at most 3 times (`MAX_RUNS_PER_SESSION` in `app.py`).
-Set a monthly spend limit on the key in the Anthropic console before sharing the link publicly.
+Set a monthly spend limit on the key in the API console before sharing the link publicly.
 Cached proposals are saved per dataset (`cache/ai_pass_<hash>.json`) and the host's disk is ephemeral, so they reset on redeploy; that is fine, it is a cache.

 ## Scoring